Information on which activities you require Permission for as a Perth & Kinross Council tenant.

 Under certain circumstances it may be possible to sub-let your home for a temporary, defined period.
 At the end of that time you have to either go back to living there, or end your tenancy.
 You will need written permission in advance from your local area housing office before sub-letting your tenancy.

 Having a pet can be a comfort to many people, and the Council is happy for tenants to share their home with a suitable pet, as long as a few reasonable requirements are met.
 The conditions of having a pet are set out in full in our , with a domestic pet list.

 Permission will be granted for a maximum of two pets for household, however consideration will be taken about the property size, the likely full-grown size of the pet, and the surrounding area.
 If you already have a cat or dog when you are moving in to a multi-storey flat or purpose-built sheltered housing unit then permission is likely to be given for you to keep the pet with you, but permission won't be granted for similar pets in the future.
 Exceptions can be made for hearing, guide and assistance dogs.

 You should ask the Council for permission before attaching a satellite dish to your property.
 You can do this contacting your Locality Housing Team for an application form.

 Approval to run a business from your home will be considered on a case-by-case basis.
 The final decision will depend on the type of business you propose, the type of accommodation you are in, and its effect on the neighbourhood you live.
 Contact your local area housing team to discuss your plans and to seek permission.

-If you plan to register as a childminder working from home you must seek the Council's permission first, and the Childminding as a career option - Introductory Sessions page may be useful to you.
+If you plan to register as a childminder working from home you must seek the Council's permission first, and the career in early learning and childcare page may be useful to you.